 Can a cleric be Chaotic Good?

 In Dungeons & Dragons 5th Edition, a cleric can be Chaotic Good if that’s the alignment of their deity.

 Clerics are a medium between the world of mortals and the realm of their diety.
 If a cleric remains in their deity’s favour, they are rewarded.
 It makes sense for the cleric and their deity to have the same alignment because they are behaving in a way that their diety favours.

 In earlier editions of D&D, a cleric had to be within one alignment step of their deity.
 For example, if their deity was Lawful Good, the cleric could be Lawful Good, Lawful Neutral or Neutral Good.

 Are anti-heroes Chaotic Good?

 Anti-heroes are usually Chaotic Good because they will break the law, ignore authority and rebel against controlling systems to achieve good in the world.
 Robin Hood is a classic anti-hero who takes from the rich to give to the poor.
 While it is wrong, he does it for the greater good.

 Conclusion – Chaotic Good alignment

 The Chaotic Good alignment is fun to play because you can be a good character but be free to choose how you do good in the world.
 You won’t blindly follow the orders of anyone sending you on a quest without first considering if it will benefit the world.

 Chaotic Good can cause problems if your character becomes so obsessed with rebelling against the existing order of things, that they negatively affect good people that have succeeded within that system.

-Chaotic Good is a perfect alignment for a rebellious, cheeky, lovable rogue, a wandering laid-back bard, or an insanely happy tiefling with a love for rock!
+Chaotic Good is a perfect alignment for a rebellious, cheeky, lovable rogue, a wandering laid-back bard, or a really happy tiefling with a love for rock!
 That was Chaotic Good character in one of our D&D campaigns.
 He’s the mini in the picture for this article – Damien, a Hellborn Wizard (link to Amazon).
 Notice his hand!